 The game was closer than the final score might’ve indicated, largely thanks to Patriot League target Ethan Grady and Pioneer Football League target Carter Senterfitt for the West.
 Big Sky Conference target Aginae Cunningham scored twice as well, on a 99-yard kickoff return and a 7-yard run.

 On the defensive side of the ball for the East, Virginia Tech commits Jayden McDonald and Jorden McDonald of the East were in a class seemingly all their own.
-Not only making plays in the defensive backfield, but at the second level, it was no surprise, the twins were firmly in the running for Defensive MVP.
+Not only making plays in the defensive backfield, but at the second level, it was no surprise, the twins were truly in a class of their own.

 West Virginia commit Kevin Tinsley was disruptive throughout for the East.
-Sideline to sideline, he had a hand in nearly 10 tackles.
-Old Dominion commit Elijah Hoskin and Louisiana-Monroe commit Kayden Hager were two more of the many well-known prospects for NFL veteran and head coach Ken Stills.
+Sideline to sideline, he had a hand in nearly 10 tackles and was up for Defensive MVP.
+Old Dominion commit Elijah Hoskin and Louisiana-Monroe commit Kayden Hager held their own for NFL veteran and head coach Ken Stills.

 Similarly for the West, NFL veteran and head coach Arlen Harris relied on Big Sky Conference target Maximus Stineman, Southland Conference target Ja’Calvin Newsom and New Mexico State commit Braxton McDonald to put points on the board.
 Washington State commit Micah Lopez kept points off.

-Under the tutelage of NFL veteran trainer Reggie Young, Big Sky Conference target Amar Smith of the West had two interceptions, one in each half, and was named Defensive MVP.
-Texas State commit Blake Simpson and Southland Conference target Avery Bowen were particularly effective in the running game.
+Under the tutelage of NFL veteran trainer Reggie Young, Big Sky Conference target Amar Smith of the West had two interceptions, one in each half, and was in the running for Defensive MVP.
+Texas State commit Blake Simpson and Southland Conference target Avery Bowen did well in the running game.

 The West received standout line play, on both sides, with Southland Conference targets, Christian Griego, Dominick Sanchez, Raymundo Martinez and Pedro Posadas on offense.
 Another set of Southland Conference targets, Aaron Deller, Fernando Rubio and Kyle Perales did their respective jobs on defense.